 Let us know how you get on below.
 We’d love to hear from you.

 Do you have locs?
 If so check out our guide to the best shampoo for them here.
-Need a good hooded dryer to lock in your hair’s natural moisture?
-Take a look at our latest article for all our top tips.
+Need a good hooded dryer to lock in your hair’s natural moisture, or the best hot rollers for fine hair?
+Take a look at our latest articles for all our top tips.